The Perfect Apple Walnut Pie

-Step 3: Next, prepare your topping by mixing together the 1/2 C melted butter, 1 C chopped pecans, 1 C brown sugar, 1/4 C GF all-purpose flour, and sprinkle of cinnamon in a medium bowl.
+Step 3: Next, prepare your topping by mixing together the 1/2 C melted butter, 1 C chopped walnuts, 1 C brown sugar, 1/4 C GF all-purpose flour, and sprinkle of cinnamon in a medium bowl.

 Step 4: Pour as many apples as you can into your premade pie crust in a 9.5" pan.
 Make sure it is flat on top so you can add the topping still!

 Step 5: Spread the topping on top of all the apples, using your hands as necessary.
 Make sure apples are fully covered by topping and not sticking out on top!

 Step 6: Cover pie with aluminum foil and cut a few slits on top.
 Bake at 400 F for 25 minutes, then drop the temperature to 350 F and bake another 35 minutes or until the apples are tender (but still slightly firm) when poked with a knife or toothpick.
 Let cool for a few hours before slicing and enjoying!